Daniel Browning Smith

-Daniel Browning Smith, also known as The Rubberboy (born May 8, 1979), is an American contortionist, actor, television host, comedian, sports entertainer, and a stuntman, who holds the title of the most flexible person in history, owning a total of seven Guinness World Records.
-Smith owes his flexibility to the genetic condition hypermobile Ehlers–Danlos syndrome.
+Daniel Browning Smith, also known as The Rubberboy (born May 8, 1979), is an American contortionist, actor, television host, comedian, sports entertainer, and a stuntman, owning a total of seven Guinness World Records.
+Famous for his extreme abilities as a contortionist, he was renowned for his mastery of frontbending, backbending, and dislocations among his peers.
+Smith attributes his exceptional flexibility to the genetic condition hypermobile Ehlers–Danlos syndrome (hEDS).

+While hEDS is relatively common among contortionists due to tendon and ligament laxity, it is important to note that extreme flexibility often necessitates extensive conditioning and strength training to ensure stability and reduce the risk of long-term injury.
+This requirement is frequently overlooked or misunderstood, and the misconception is sometimes reinforced by performers who attribute their abilities primarily to innate flexibility.

 Early life

 Smith was born and raised in Meridian, Mississippi, United States.
 He has one sister and one brother.
 He was inspired by contortionists since the age of four, giving him the dream of becoming the world's best one.
 At this time, Daniel began to jump off the top bunk bed and land in a straddle split, much to the amazement of his family.
 Later, in his teen years, he began street performing with this technique to attract people's attention.
 When Smith turned 18, he joined the Bindlestiff Family Cirkus before beginning contortion training under Master Lu Yi at the San Francisco School of Circus Arts.